textcreationpartnership/A03188/README.md

 ##Content Summary##

 #####Body#####

-A new ballad, containing a communication between the carefull wife, and the comfortable husb[and] to **Types of content**
+1. A new Ballad, containing a communication between the carefull Wife, and the comfortable Husb touching the common cares and charges of House-hold.

+The comfortable Husband.WIfe, as wee get little, so temper our dyet,With any small morsell to live a **Types of content**

   * There are 80 **verse** lines!